Foreword

 The built environment is, by its very nature, a physical manifestation.
 This physical-ness shall never be used as an impediment.

-The design and use of architecture as a tool or system of repression is purely unethical—akin to a doctor or nurse using their position to disable or murder.
-Architects shall play no part in or give advice on all non-academic forms of incarceration.
+The design and use of architecture as a tool or system of repression is purely unethical—akin to a doctor or nurse using their position to disable or harm.
+Architects shall play no part in, nor give advice on, any non-academic form of incarceration.

 Humanity

 The built environment is, at its core, a human expression.
-Decisions in the process of building shall be made to support the joy and necessities of humans.
+Decisions in the process of building shall be made to support the joy, dignity, and necessities of humans.

 Humility

-The practice of architecture, as with all forms of design, shall never be promoted or used as a substitute of kind in or solution to complex, multidisciplinary issues e.g. psychological, sociological, economical, environmental or spiritual.
+The practice of architecture, as with all forms of design, shall never be promoted or used as a substitute for solutions to complex, multidisciplinary issues—psychological, sociological, economic, environmental, or spiritual.

 Nature